Category Archives: Reference material

 About Us

-DCHAS is a technical division of the American Chemical Society.
-We have about 1700 members and very active in partnering with other technical divisions and committees of the ACS, as well as sister organizations outside the ACS.
+DCHAS is a division of the American Chemical Society.
+We have about 1700 members and very active in partnering with other divisions and committees of the ACS, as well as sister organizations outside the ACS.
 We are also the parent division of the ACS Cannabis Subdivision.

 Below is a powerpoint summary of the purpose of the Division and its activities.
 If you would like to share this in an oral presentation, we’ll be glad to share with you the powerpoint file for you to customize for this purpose.
 Contact membership@dchas.org for this file.